 The Archibald Young Health Center is staffed by a physician Medical Director, nurse practitioners, and a medical assistant.
-The following services are available by appointment: clinic consultation and treatment of basic medical problems; referral to specialists; laboratory tests and orders for radiology tests (X-ray and ultrasound are provided off-site); sexual health services, STI screening, and gynecological exams, including annual pap and contraceptive needs; prescription services for most medications and common vaccinations; allergy injection services.
+The following services are available by appointment: clinic consultation and treatment of basic medical problems; referral to specialists; laboratory tests and orders for radiology tests (X-ray and ultrasound are provided offsite); sexual health services, STI screening, and gynecological exams, including annual pap and contraceptive needs; prescription written for most medications and common vaccinations; allergy injection services.
+Students may make appointments via the Student Health Portal, or by calling Health Services at 626-395-6393.